 According to the report, in 2018, the live cell imaging market was estimated at over $1.3 billion and is projected to achieve high single-digit sales growth reaching $1.9 billion by 2023.
 Advanced microscopes, high-content analysis systems and optical microscopes will account for most of the systems shipped.

-The advanced microscopy, and assays & labeling technologies are forecast to be the two fastest growing sectors, with sales for both rising in the high single digits by 2023.
+Advanced microscopy, and assays & labeling technologies are forecast to be the two fastest-growing sectors, with sales for both rising in the high single digits by 2023.
 Leica Microsystems, ZEISS and LaVision BioTec are the leading companies that provided advanced microscopy products, while Bachem, Essen and Thermo Fisher are the leaders in the assays & labeling business.

 End-market wise, the pharmaceutical/biotech, academia and government end-markets accounted for the most live cell imaging sales in 2018.
 Both the academic and government end-markets utilize live cell imaging tools to study cellular processes and record qualitative data.
 While the pharmaceutical/biotech sector uses the technology to conduct biopharmaceutical therapeutic drug development, the report also states that the demand for live cell imaging tools will increase in hospitals and clinics due to the application of personalized medicine and cancer treatments.